Shop Until You Drop

 A short drive takes you to the gargantuan Great Mall of the Bay Area in nearby Milpitas, housed in a former Ford automotive plant; from Neiman Marcus Last Call, Coach, OFF 5th Saks Fifth Avenue to Michael Kors; it has something for everyone.
 It's just a 30-minute drive south, off U.S. 101, to the bargains at the Gilroy Premium Outlets, offering everything from Ann Taylor, Kenneth Cole, DKNY to Polo Ralph Lauren and a little trolley to hop on for shoppers who get too pooped from trying to hit all 145 of the outlets here.

-Head north about 30 minutes to Palo Alto and you'll find the Stanford Shopping Center, where over 140 world-class specialty shops (Neiman Marcus, Bloomingdale's, Nordstrom's) and hip restaurants are surrounded by blooming flowers and 35 varieties of trees; coming soon, the over-the-top fashions of Betsey Johnson.
+Head north about 30 minutes to Palo Alto and you'll find the Stanford Shopping Center, where over 140 world-class specialty shops (Neiman Marcus, Bloomingdale's, Nordstrom's) and hip restaurants are surrounded by blooming flowers and 35 varieties of trees.

 East San Jose